-This leaflet is designed to provide you with answers to some common questions about this medicine.
+This leaflet is designed to provide you with answers to some common questions about these medicines.
 It does not contain all the available information and does not take the place of talking with your doctor.

 The information in this leaflet was last updated on the date shown on the final page.
 More recent information on this medicine may be available.
 Make sure you speak to your pharmacist, nurse or doctor to obtain the most up to date information on this medicine.
 You can also download the most up to date leaflet from www.lilly.com.au.
-The updated leaflet may contain important information about HUMALOG U200 and its use that you should be aware of.
+The updated leaflet may contain important information about HUMALOG and its use that you should be aware of.

 All medicines have risks and benefits.
-Your doctor has more information about this medicines than is contained in this leaflet.
+Your doctor has more information about these medicines than is contained in this leaflet.
 Also, your doctor has had the benefit of taking a full and detailed history from you and is in the best position to make an expert judgement to meet your individual needs.

-If you have any concerns about using this medicine, talk to your doctor or pharmacist.
+If you have any concerns about using these medicines, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.

 You may need to read it again.

-What HUMALOG U200 is used for
+What the HUMALOG insulins are used for

-HUMALOG U200 contains insulin lispro and is used to reduce high blood sugar (glucose) levels in insulin dependent diabetic patients.
+HUMALOG insulins are used to reduce high blood sugar (glucose) levels in insulin dependent diabetic patients.
 Diabetes is a condition in which your pancreas does not produce enough insulin to control your blood sugar level.
 Extra insulin is therefore needed.